Boott Cotton Mills Museum

 *Museum prices can be discounted if you have an America the Beautiful Parks Pass, or if you purchase a package deal which includes a boat tour.

 Past the Information Desk lies one of the museum’s highlights: an expansive weave room packed with over eighty historic power looms from the 1920s that is still weaving cotton cloth!
 Experience just a fraction of what Lowell’s mill girls and immigrant laborers would have seen, heard, smelled and felt when they worked in the mills.
-Talk with our friendly and knowledgeable weavers to learn more about the making textiles.
+Talk with our friendly and knowledgeable weavers to learn more about how textiles are made.

 Lowell: Visions of Industrial America Exhibit